-During our Bikram practice, one of the biggest benefits and contributors to stress relief are the release of toxins.
-Due to the high temperature and humidity of the studio during your practice, and the challenging Bikram postures, you will sweat profusely.
+During our Bikram practise, one of the biggest benefits and contributors to stress relief are the release of toxins.
+Due to the high temperature and humidity of the studio during your practise, and the challenging Bikram postures, you will sweat profusely.
 Sweating flushes your lymphatic system and bloodstream of toxins.
-This includes the high stress hormone, cortisol.
-This high swear environment is why we remind everyone to drink lots of water before, during and after class!
+This includes the high stress hormone, Cortisol.
+This high sweat environment is why we remind everyone to drink lots of water before, during and after class!

-Focusing on your breath during your practice also encourages your body to release tension and clear your mind.
+Focusing on your breath during your practise also encourages your body to release tension and clear your mind.
 By the time you leave the studio, you will feel relaxed and relieved.

 “Of any exercise I’ve ever tried, Bikram is the best when it comes to relieving stress.”